david-alade/david-alade.github.io/projects/reliabletransportprotocol.md

 title: Reliable Transport Protocol
 ---

 The following is a python implementation of the reliable transport protocol.
-I wrote this implementation as apart of my Networks class in the fall of 2022.
+I wrote this implementation as a part of my Networks class in the fall of 2022.
 The protocol ensures that data is delivered in order, without duplicates, missing data, or errors.
-Below, the "send" client handles the sending of data across the network and the "recieve" client handles the receiving of data and printing it out in order.
+Below, the "send" client handles the sending of data across the network, and the "receive" client handles the receiving of data and printing it out in order.
 This program runs through a simulator that feeds the sender data to send to be outputted by the receiver.

 ## Code